OktayAlver/siberkapan/README.md

 - **Daily decay:** After the grace period, the threat score decreases by 2 points per day
 - **Automatic delisting:** When a score drops below 15, the IP is removed from all feeds and blocklists — but the record is retained for audit purposes
 - **Natural reset:** Any new detection resets the decay counter, preventing premature delisting of persistent threats
-- **Implementation:** Decay runs as a bulk database operation rather than row-by-row updates, preventing lock contention in a concurrent multi-worker environment
+- **Implementation:** Decay runs as a bulk operation rather than row-by-row updates, preventing lock contention under concurrent load

 ### False Positive Prevention

 **Infrastructure allowlisting:** CDN and cloud proxy infrastructure (Cloudflare, Fastly, AWS CloudFront, Google) is automatically excluded from threat feeds.
 When a reverse proxy sits in front of a monitored web server, naive log analysis would flag the proxy's edge nodes as attackers.
 SiberKapan resolves this by cross-referencing detected IPs against official published CIDR ranges from each provider — updated every 24 hours.
 IPs identified as infrastructure are tagged and excluded from feeds, novel detection calculations, and AbuseIPDB reporting.

 **UDP spoofing protection:** UDP connections cannot be attributed to a verified source IP due to the connectionless nature of the protocol and the feasibility of source address spoofing.
-All UDP-only detections (UDP flood, UDP scan, session-based UDP anomalies) are retained in the internal database for traffic analysis but are explicitly excluded from:
+All UDP-only detections (UDP flood, UDP scan, session-based UDP anomalies) are retained internally for traffic analysis but are explicitly excluded from:
 - All public feed endpoints
 - AbuseIPDB submissions
 - MISP feed events